 The ChatGPT Voice Extension is a hidden gem that many are not aware of.
 This amazing tool allows you to interact with the ChatGPT preview from OpenAI using just your voice.
 The option to record your voice and have responses read aloud makes the conversation feel more natural and immersive.
 It also offers press-and-hold shortcuts such as holding down the SPACE key outside the text input to record, releasing to submit, and pressing ESC or Q to cancel the transcription.
 Additionally, you can press E to stop and copy a transcription to the ChatGPT input.
 The extension supports multiple languages, making it accessible to a wide range of users.
 The extension is easy to use and supports multiple languages.
 Despite its usefulness, this extension is not widely known and is definitely worth discovering for anyone looking to enhance their ChatGPT experience.

 Please note that this article is not sponsored by or affiliated with “OpenAI” or “Voice control browser extension for ChatGPT” by any means.
 It is the user’s responsibility to ensure that they are comfortable with the level of privacy and security provided by the extension, and to make informed decisions about what information they share online.

-As any other AI-based technology, OpenAI’s ChatGPT also requires lots of resources, training, and budget to incorporate a voice feature.
+As with any other AI-based technology, OpenAI’s ChatGPT also requires lots of resources, training, and budget to incorporate a voice feature.
 Due to its enormous capabilities, people often tend to forget that ChatGPT is still in its early phases.
 There’s a lot to come if we look at the improvements each new generation of GPT models have brought.